-IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027 " Immediately fund the incorporation of death and dying principles and National Disaster Mental Health and Wellbeing Framework and fund stare grief and bereavement services. " Develop national standards for bereavement service provision in Austipractice of optimal bereavement interventions. pecific palliative in health and aged care services. practice of optimal bereavement interventions. " Investing in research about the mental health, grief and bereavement the impact of COVID-19. mpacts, including " Incorporating access to grief and bereavement services in the Aged C are Quality " Funding models for acute care updated to include resources to delive to families and loved ones after a person's death. r bereavement care
+IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027 1ENT " Finalisation and implementation of death and dying principles and practices in the pending National Disaster Mental Health and Wellbeing Framework. " Implement national standards for bereavement service provision in health and aged care services.
+AVEN " Develop national standards for bereavement service provision in Australia based on best practice of optimal bereavement interventions.
+BEREAVEMENT " Investing in research about the mental health, grief and bereavement impacts, including the impact of COVID-19.
+AND " Incorporating access to grief and bereavement services in the Aged Care Quality Standards.
+GRIEF " Funding models for acute care updated to include resources to deliver bereavement care to families and loved ones after a person's death and access to social work and counselling services.